| Melbourne — loading...

 Best for: Groups, activities, and drinking with something to do

-The Keys at Murray Road is what happens when someone builds a pub that’s also an entertainment centre.
-The venue has 12 bowling lanes, a gaming arcade, a dance floor, 45 beer taps, kegged cocktails, and a beer garden that holds hundreds.
-It’s designed for groups, celebrations, and anyone who gets bored sitting still for more than an hour.
+The Keys is what happens when someone builds a pub that’s also an entertainment centre.
+12 bowling lanes, a gaming arcade, a dance floor, 45 beer taps, kegged cocktails, and a beer garden that holds hundreds.
+Designed for groups, celebrations, and anyone who gets bored sitting still.

-The beer selection is one of the largest in Preston’s north — 45 taps covering everything from mainstream lagers to local craft options.
-The cocktails are kegged for consistency, which means your espresso martini tastes the same whether it’s your first or your fifth.
-The food menu does pub classics: pizzas, burgers, loaded fries, and share plates.
+The beer selection is one of the largest in Preston’s north — 45 taps covering mainstream lagers to local craft.
+Food does pub classics: pizzas, burgers, loaded fries.
+Book ahead for bowling on Friday and Saturday nights.

 Surly’s Bar and Garden — High Street